 Students are encouraged to request this change early in the curriculum to prevent loss of credit hours.
 Talk to your academic advisor about the change to discuss how this will impact your time in the program and curriculum path.
 The change is not automatic.
 You will be considered with the next group of applicants in the following admission cycle.
 A transfer will not be considered if the request is due to dismissal from a concentration due to academic or any other reason.
 The student will be notified of the committee's decision.
 If approved, the student will be notified to meet with the program advisor and to complete a new Graduate School Program of Study form.
 As per the Graduate School policy, a transfer to a different concentration requires submission of a new application.
-Also, students should provide an updated CV/resume, goal statement, and one work reference to the SONAH Graduate Program.
 A transfer from the new concentration back to the original course of study will not be considered.

-4. MSN Comprehensive Examination/Capstone Policy: The MSN program requires completion of an evidence-based project during the capstone course for each specialty.
-This course is NURS 527 for the PMHNP specialty.
+4. MSN Comprehensive Examination/Capstone Policy: The MSN program requires completion of an evidence-based project during the capstone course for each specialty identified as NURS 527 for the PMHNP specialty and NURS 554 for the FNP specialty.
 Specific requirements for the project are provided in writing in the specialty capstone clinical course.
 Prior to completion of the course the faculty will notify the MSN Coordinator of successful completion of the project and a Comprehensive Exam/Capstone Completion form will be submitted to the Graduate School via TopNet.
 Failure to pass the evidence-based project and paper will result in a delay in graduation form the program and/or dismissal from the program.
 One rewrite attempt is allowed with faculty permission.
 Failure may occur due to violation of the program's writing policy and/or failure to demonstrate proficiency in the program outcomes through completion of the project/paper.